equalsraf/ffcli/ff/MANUAL.md

 	$ ff start --port 2929

+By default ff creates temporary profiles.
+If you want a persistent profile, provide a path where the profile is to be saved

+	$ ff start --profile test-profile

+Note that firefox will refuse to run two instances for the same profile, see see http://kb.mozillazine.org/Profile_in_use for more details.

 To list available browsers managed by ff, use the __instances__ command.
 The first part of the output is its listening port.